virgiawan/exseq/README.md

   #### 3. `response` Middleware

-  * POST and GET response body will be wrapped into this form :
+  * POST and GET response body will be wrapped into this format :

   ```
   {